UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPythonSyntax.rst.txt

 Basic Python Syntax
 ===================

+Values, Types, and Symbols

+Expressions and Statements

 (Follow along in the iPython interpreter...)

-.. rst-class:: center mlarge

-| Values, Types, and Symbols
-|
-| Expressions and Statements

 Values
 ------